yui-knk/lrama/doc/development/iyacc/milestones.md

 * Remove `yylex1` function definition from the template
 * Rename `yylex1` function call to `yylex` function call

-## Support prologue
+## Support prologue and epilogue

 Lexer header, e.g. "calculator-lexer.h", is included into grammar file by prologue section.
-Therefore need to support prologue to run the test case .
+Therefore need to support prologue to run the test case.

 The content of prologue is contained in `output.aux.prologue`.
 If prologue is not defined, no need to render anything about prologue, so check `output.aux.prologue` before try to render it.